acbueno/spring-mqtt/README.md

 # Spring MQTT Project

 Welcome to the Spring MQTT Project!
-This project demonstrates how to use Spring Boot with MQTT to simulate automotive electronic injection system sensors, specifically a rotation sensor and a temperature sensor.
+This project demonstrates how to use Spring Boot with MQTT to simulate automotive electronic injection system sensors, specifically a rotation sensor, maf sensor, trottle postion sensor  and a temperature sensor.
 The sensors send MQTT messages to a Mosquitto broker, and a consumer subscribes to these messages for processing.

 ## Getting Started